 TYPICAL PLANNING APPROACH

 - Current and historical workload.
 When a detailed analysis is required, a look at the existing workload is a good starting point.
 Historical data — such as the past three years — is also used to identify trends in conjunction with projecting future workload.
 The current annual number and minutes of surgery cases and interventional procedures (as applicable) should be tabulated by specialty and patient type (inpatient, same-day admit, and outpatient) and sorted by the type of procedure room used.
 For example, surgical specialties that may use a dedicated procedure room include cardiovascular surgery, neurosurgery, orthopedics, gastrointestinal and genitourinary (GI/GU), gynecology, and ophthalmology.
 Many other procedures can be accommodated in the same flexible OR or procedure room.
 Ideally, the number of dedicated rooms should be kept to a minimum.
 If an institution has a busy trauma center, the total annual minutes should be adjusted to reflect emergency procedures that occur outside the normal hours when elective procedures are scheduled.
 Procedures that occur outside the primary weekday shift should not be used to calculate procedure room demand.
 The average minutes per procedure, or room time, can be calculated for various specialties by dividing the annual minutes by the annual number of procedures.
 Hospitals also typically record the average room turnaround time which is the time between when one patient leaves the procedure room and the room is ready for the next patient.
-Throughput is the rate of patient flow through the OR or procedure room — such as or 2.5 cases per OR per day or 900 annual cases per OR.
+Throughput is the rate of patient flow through the OR or procedure room — such as 2.5 cases per OR per day or 900 annual cases per OR.

 - Projected workload.
 Once the projected workload is confirmed, the annual minutes of room time can be calculated based on a review of existing data with adjustments to reflect anticipated future changes in case length.
 A target room turnaround time also needs to be established (usually 15 to 20 minutes).
-This again should be based on an analysis of the existing room turnaround time and adjusted to reflect potential operational improvement initiatives.
+This should be based on an analysis of the existing room turnaround time and adjusted to reflect potential operational improvement initiatives.
 The target room turnaround time is multiplied by the projected procedures and added to the annual minutes of room time.
 This results in the total annual minutes required which is used to determine the number of procedure rooms.

 - Procedure room availability.
 Most procedure rooms are available eight hours per day for a total of 480 minutes per day.
 However, many institutions are extending hours of operation into the early evening to optimize the utilization of these expensive facilities.
 The number of days per year the suite will be in operation must then be determined.
 If the suite operates five days per week, 50 weeks per year (assuming 10 holidays), 250 annual days of operation will be calculated.
 Multiplying the annual days of operation by the minutes per day will provide the annual minutes available per procedure room at 100 percent utilization (typically 120,000 annual minutes).